nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="making">
 ### Making this book

 I've had a lot of fun making this book.
 Most of the time was spent on the code, however getting the book into good shape for the web and print has been fun.
-The Graphics were drawn using OmniGraffle 6.6.2 on my MacBook Pro.
+The graphics were drawn using OmniGraffle 6.6.2 on my MacBook Pro.

 All the documentation for Exiv2 is written in markdown with the exception of the Unix man page exiv2.1  I find markdown easy to use and quickly produces satisfying results.

 The book is written in markdown and displayed on my computer with the MacDown Application.
 When MacDown exports a PDF, he ignores print directives in the style sheet, he does not support page numbering and the links are ineffective.
 To my taste, the text size of pages is too large when printed on A4.

 I used a modified version of this style sheet: ~/Library/Application Support/MacDown/Styles/GitHub2.css.
 I changed the fonts to be Helvetica in the titles and Palatino in the body.
-I thought about using Exiv2 logo font used which is Albertus Medium.
+I thought about using the Exiv2 logo font used which is Albertus Medium.
 I decided to adopt the ubiquitous Palatino.
 Code is set in Consolas in both the graphics and the in-line code snippets in the text.

 ```.css
 @media print {